QuantEcon/lecture-source-py/source/rst/scipy.rst

 A more common approach is to get some idea of what's in the library and then look up `documentation <http://docs.scipy.org/doc/scipy/reference/index.html>`_ as required

-In this lecture we aim only to highlight some useful parts of the package
+In this lecture, we aim only to highlight some useful parts of the package

 :index:`SciPy` versus :index:`NumPy`